getporter/porter/docs/content/docs/operations/signing-bundles.md

 ### Configuration

-Porter have to be configure to use [Notation] to sign bundles and invocation images.
+Porter has to be configured to use [Notation] to sign bundles and invocation images.
 All configuration is done through the [Porter config file](/docs/configuration/configuration/).
 To configure [Notation] add the following to the configuration file.

 ```yaml
 # ~/.porter/config.yaml